 Setting Up A Personal Wireless Connnection

-Note: If you are not familiar with Student Housing's wireless services, please review the Wireless Access webpage.
+Note: If you live in a location that has ResNetX wireless service available, you are not permitted to install a Personal Wireless Access Point.
+If you are not familiar with Student Housing's wireless services, please review the Wireless Access webpage.

 The main question when shopping for wireless networking equipment is “Do I need an access point or a router?”
-For most residents, a wireless access point is the best bet.
+For most residents who need personal wireless access, a wireless access point is the best bet.
 Access points are great because, when properly configured, they enable secure access to your network port.
 Thus, you can safely share your wireless access with friends, knowing that even if one of them turns out to be a bad seed, the long arm of the law won’t be reaching out for you!

 Here is an overview of the necessary steps.
 We will first talk about the steps common to both routers and access points.
 For more detailed instructions consult your product’s literature.
 While these devices may differ from your own, for illustrative purposes please see the sample instructions for a D-Link Access Point or LinkSys Router.